Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/assessment/assessment-strategy.md

 - **GitHub Actions Build Status of Either ✔  or ❌**: Your work will receive a ✔ if the last before-the-deadline build in GitHub Actions passes and a ✔ appears in their GitHub commit log instead of an ❌.
-The build status reported by GitHub Actions will only be a ✔ if the Python source code and technical writing in the GitHub repository pass all of both the GatorGrader checks and any additional checks.
+The build status reported by GitHub Actions will only be a ✔ if the source code and technical writing in the GitHub repository pass all of both the GatorGrader checks and any additional checks.